-- Asset management framework that is independently accredited to ISO55001 standard. - Delivery of the iron mains replacement and investment is programme to remove all iron mains within 30m required to maintain of a property by 2032. - Suite of engineering policies and standards. - A dedicated Plant Protection team who work closely with third parties who may carry out work close to our assets. - Experienced engineering and asset management teams who ensure good quality asset investment decisions are made which deliver legislative and regulatory commitments. - · Weather forecast and demand modelling. - Process Safety Risk Control Standards. - Fail safe asset design. - · Alarm and fault management.
+- Asset management framework that is independently accredited to ISO55001 standard. - Delivery of the iron mains replacement programme to remove all iron mains within 30m of a property by 2032. - · Suite of engineering policies and standards. - A dedicated Plant Protection team who work closely with third parties who may carry out work close to our assets. - Experienced engineering and asset management teams who ensure good quality asset investment decisions are made which deliver legislative and regulatory commitments. - Weather forecast and demand modelling. - Process Safety Risk Control Standards. - Fail safe asset design. - · Alarm and fault management.